zregvart/cxf-invoke-plugin/README.md

 `http://www.webserviceX.NET:GetWeather` operation with the specified raw SOAP request (it will be placed in the `Body` of SOAP
 `Envelope`).

+The response of the SOAP service is parsed and using XPATH expression property named `weather` is extracted, this can be used in the rest of the Maven execution.

 The SOAP request and the SOAP response are written into files called `request.xml` and `response.xml` in the projects `target/get-weather` directory, named afer the execution id.